 - □ However, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. □ If you believe we should not take extra days, you can file a "fast complaint".
-We will give you an - If you believe we should not take extra days, you can file a "fast complaint".
-We will give you ar answer to your complaint as soon as we make the decision.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - □ If you believe we should not take extra days, you can file a "fast complaint".
+We will give you an answer to your complaint as soon as we make the decision.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
 See Section 11 of this chapter for information on complaints.)